4meta5/notes/Economics/AStoryofEconDiscovery.md

 * The "Big Push" paper (1989)
 * *An Economic Theory of Clubs* (1965)
 * [The Pure Theory of Public Expenditure](https://courses.cit.cornell.edu/econ335/out/samuelson_pure.pdf)
+* *The Theory Externalities, Public Goods, and Club Goods* (textbook by Richard Cornes and Tood Sandler)